xushengyichn/xihoumen_inverse_force_estimation/20231203 third edition/Read Me.md

 # The main function of the second edition

 1. expand the calculation from single degree of freedom to multiple degrees
-2. The modal force for each mode is using quasi-period kernel
+2. Only the VIV mode use quasi-period kernal and other modes use matern kernel